raosp123/Scalable-NDN/README.md

             If you have access to the trinityVPN, you can ssh directly to the target pi and open up a reverse tunnel using `ssh -R 30303:localhost:30303 user@rasp-XXX.scss.tcd.ie`

             If the vpn is down, you need to do a double hop over the macneill server.
-First run `ssh -R 30303:localhost:30303 user user@macneill.scss.tcd.ie` before running the second tunnel command above
+First run `ssh -R 30303:localhost:30303 user@macneill.scss.tcd.ie` before running the second tunnel command above

             This will redirect traffic from port 30303 on the Pi, to 30303 on our local machine, where our logger will be running